LafeLabs/actiongeometry/README.md

 To run the replicator, copy the code in [this file](https://raw.githubusercontent.com/LafeLabs/thing/master/php/replicator.txt) or use the [local copy of the file here](php/replicator.txt) to a file called replicator.php in whatever directory on the server you want to copy Geometron.
 Run that file by pointing your browser to [your server url]/replicator.php, then click on the link you see.
 After that you can click on the "fork" icon and navigate down to "symbol/" and click on that replicator as well to replicate the Geometron symbol creation page.

-To start a new Geometron web server get free web hosting at [infinityfree.net](https://infinityfree.net/) or [000webhost](https://www.000webhost.com/) or buy a domain and get paid hosting at a company like [dreamhost](https://www.dreamhost.com/), or get a [Raspberry Pi](https://www.raspberrypi.org/), install [Apache and php](https://www.raspberrypi.org/documentation/remote-access/web-server/apache.md) on it and do the same copying of replicator.php.
+To start a new Geometron web server get free web hosting at [infinityfree.net](https://infinityfree.net/) or [000webhost](https://www.000webhost.com/) or buy a domain and get paid hosting at a company like [dreamhost](https://www.dreamhost.com/).
+In general, domains should be based on physical places of a shared nature--not people or companies or organizations, but places like an area along a street, a neighborhood, a public park(the Street Network), or part of an aquatic landmark like a stream or lake(the Watershed Network).

+For physically local networking, get a [Raspberry Pi](https://www.raspberrypi.org/), install [Apache and php](https://www.raspberrypi.org/documentation/remote-access/web-server/apache.md) on it and do the same copying of replicator.php.
 Build a Raspberry Pi terminal with a screen, keyboard, mouse and power supply(this can be bought as a kit or built up from a pi motherboard and found components from other systems), put it on a local WiFi network, figure out the IP address of it, and link to that from local networks to make physically local Geometron Page only available on local wifi.
+To see the IP address in a web browser when running this on a Raspberry pi, click on [pi.php](pi.php) to see it displayed as a link.
+Add this link as needed to get from known local domains to physically local server.

 To get to web directory, copy replicator.php, run it, change permissions, and get your local IP address use the following commands from the terminal:
 <pre>